DIY Garage Pergola

 Construction screws (3.5 in and 2 in)

-Because there are no 2x4s longer than 12 ft at our local HomeDepot/Lowes, we decided to use two 10 ft boards and butt them together in the middle.
-All of the lumber that we chose was either pressure treated or kiln dried for outdoor durability.
+Because there are no 2x4s longer than 12 ft at our local HomeDepot/Lowes, we’ll use two 10 ft boards and butt them together in the middle.
+All of the lumber that we’re choosing is either pressure treated or kiln dried for outdoor durability.

 MEASUREMENTS